-Furthermore, traditional security techniques have not been able to keep up with the pace of change, which opens up the question of how to protect cloud workloads in these new hybrid cloud and multicloud environments.
-Beyond speed, perimeter-based security is no longer effective when the vast majority of traffic is taking place inside the cloud or data center (east-west) as opposed to coming from outside (north-south).
+Traditional security techniques are not effective in hybrid and multi-cloud environments Furthermore, traditional security techniques have not been able to keep up with the pace of change that opens up the question of how to protect cloud workloads in these new hybrid cloud and multi-cloud environments.
+Beyond speed, perimeter-based security is no longer effective when the vast majority of traffic is taking place inside the cloud or data center (east-west) as opposed to from outside (north-south).
 This transformation also forces IT executives to rethink their security playbook.